Text in Natural Images

 - Detecting Oriented Text in Natural Images by Linking Segments Most state-of-the-art text detection methods are specific to horizontal Latin text and are not fast enough for real-time applications.
 We introduce Segment Linking (SegLink), an oriented text detection method.
 The main idea is to decompose text into two locally detectable elements, namely segments and links.
 A segment is an oriented box covering a part of ...

-- COCO-Text: Dataset for Text Detection and Recognition Check out the ICDAR2017 Robust Reading Challenge on COCO-Text!
+- COCO-Text: Dataset for Text Detection and Recognition The COCO-Text V2 dataset is out.
+Check out our brand new website!
+Check out the ICDAR2017 Robust Reading Challenge on COCO-Text!
 COCO-Text is a new large scale dataset for text detection and recognition in natural images.
 Version 1.3 of the dataset is out!
 63,686 images, 145,859 text instances, 3 fine-grained text attributes.
 This dataset is based on the MSCOCO dataset.
-Text localizations as bounding boxes Text transcriptions for legible text Multiple text instances per image More than 63,000 ...
+Text localizations as bounding ...

 - GrOCR GrOCR is an ongoing research project for word recognition in unconstrained images.
 The name is derived from the original impetus of the project, OCR for reading text on products found in grocery stores.
 While the focus of the project has moved beyond just that domain, the name has remained the same.
 More info on: http://vision.ucsd.edu/~kai/grocr/ Papers